K-Gopal126/ContentIntel-Info/README.md

 # ContentIntel SaaS Platform

-ContentIntel is an AI-powered content intelligence SaaS platform that helps businesses analyze, optimize, and scale their digital content efforts with data-driven insights and automation.
-Designed for content marketers, product teams, and digital strategists, ContentIntel enables smarter decisions to improve user engagement, SEO, and overall content effectiveness.
+ContentIntel is an AI-powered content intelligence SaaS platform designed to help individual users optimize and manage their digital content strategy with actionable insights and automation.
+Perfect for solo marketers, freelancers, and small business owners aiming to make smarter content decisions and grow their online presence.

 ---